 When children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
 Use of the internet has many benefits for learning however when used inappropriately this can put pupils at risk.
 Filtering and monitoring systems on their own are not sufficient to address this and pupils need to be provided with clear guidance on how to keep themselves safe and minimise these risks both in and outside school.

-To address this, as a school we use iBoss system to detect risks, supervise children's use of technology in school and teaching in safe use of technology - using the guidance about online learning which can be found in Safer Working Practices ...
-April 2020] We support children to understand how to keep themselves safe when they are accessing 'online learning' whilst out-of-school.
+To address this, as a school we engage a service through South Glos IT department in terms of filtering.
+All colleagues reinforce monitoring and teaching - using the guidance about online learning which can be found here Safer Working Practices ...
+April 2020].